Projection map – An overview

 What is it for?

-Use this template to make data maps with region-shading and/or points.
+Use this template to make data maps with region-shading and/or points as well as popups and panels to display information and content in.
 Adapt an existing example or upload your own geographic boundary file.

 How to get started